 Q. Will I be considered for merit scholarships?

 A. Yes.
 You will be considered for all academic merit scholarships automatically as we review your application.
 If you have completed the additional form and essay for our special merit scholarships such as Kirk Douglas, Vilas, Community Service, Leadership or Presidential Diversity with your application, you will also be considered for these awards.
 Candidates for the Kirk Douglas, Vilas and Trustee Scholarships are selected in March, but students admitted through the ED process will still be considered for these awards at that time.

 Q. Will applying Early Decision affect my financial aid package?

 A. No. If you apply and are eligible for need-based financial aid, your financial aid package will be the same as if you applied Regular Decision.
 Your estimated financial aid package will be sent with your decision letter if you have submitted all of the necessary financial aid documents with your application.

 If you believe that St. Lawrence University is your first choice, consider applying in our Early Decision program.
 Complete your Common Application, choose Early Decision, and within the Common Application our Early Decision Agreement will be available for you to complete.
-If you have already applied under our Regular Decision program and would like to change to Early Decision then making the switch is very easy.
-Download our Early Decision Agreement, sign it and have a parent/guardian, and your high school guidance counselor sign.
+If you have already applied under our Regular Decision program and would like to change to ED, that switch is very easy.
+Download our Early Decision Agreement, sign it, have a parent/guardian, and your high school guidance counselor sign, too.
 Scan and email it to our data entry mailbox for processing!
-If you have any questions regarding early decision or this process, please contact our office at 800-285-1856 and ask to speak to a counselor.
+If you have any questions regarding Early Decision or this process, please contact our office at 800-285-1856 and ask to speak to a counselor.